molily/molily.de/_posts/2017-12-21-robust-javascript.md

 We cannot just use an identifier that cannot be resolved.
 There are several ways to work around this problem:

-1. We know that `fetch` is a property of the global object `window.
+1. We know that `fetch` is a property of the global object `window`.
 So we can use the [`in` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/in) to check whether the property exists without checking its type:

     ```js
     if ('fetch' in window) {